 Jinqiao Economic and Technological Development Zone

-The Administrative Committee of Jinqiao Economic and Technological Development Zone, as an agency of Pudong New Area People's Government, actively implements the policy of "innovation-driven and transformation development" and coordinates the economic growth of Jinqiao Economic and Technological Development Zone, Jinqiao Economic and Technological Development Zone (South Park) and Nanhui Industrial Park.
-It earnestly fulfills the function of providing services to economy, projects and enterprises and focuses on cooperation and the integration of resources among the parks, promoting the sustainable development for the zone and continuously enhancing its growth potential.
+The Administrative Committee of Jinqiao Economic and Technological Development Zone, as an agency of Pudong New Area People's Government, is implementing a policy of "innovation-driven and transformation development" and coordinating the economic growth of Jinqiao Economic and Technological Development Zone, Jinqiao Economic and Technological Development Zone (South Park) and Nanhui Industrial Park.
+It is also providing services to help the economy, projects and enterprises and focusing on cooperation and the integration of resources among parks, promoting the zone's sustainable development and continuously enhancing its growth potential.

 Zhangjiang Park is located in the center of Pudong New Area, adjacent to Lujiazui Financial and Trade Zone and Shanghai Disneyland.
 It’s a 15-minute drive from Shanghai Pudong International Airport.
 The park is adjacent to the Inner Ring Road of Shanghai and is located in the major trafic arteries such as the Central Ring Road, Outer Ring Road, Luoshan Road, and Longdong Avenue.
 The metro network in Zhangjiang Park consists of three horizontal lines and two vertical ones, including the Metro Line 2, and the Metro line 11, 13, 18 and 21 that are under construction and a Disneyland feeder line.

-Innovation resources continue to converge in Zhangjiang Park.
-The park is home to 403 R&D institutions at the national, municipal, and district levels, and to a number of major scientific research platforms such as the Shanghai Synchrotron Radiation Facility, Shanghai Supercomputer Center, Shanghai Aircraft Design and Research Institute of COMAC and Zhangjiang Medicine Valley Public Service Platform.
-It also has nearly 20 universities and research institutes, such as Shanghai University of Science and Technology, Shanghai Advanced Research Institute of Chinese Academy of Sciences, Shanghai University of Traditional Chinese Medicine, Fudan University Zhangjiang Campus, providing research results, technical support, and talents for the development of enterprises in the park.
+Innovation resources continue to converge in Zhangjiang.
+The city is home to 440 R&D institutions at the national, municipal, and district levels, and to a number of major scientific research platforms such as the Shanghai Synchrotron Radiation Facility, Shanghai Supercomputer Center, Shanghai Aircraft Design and Research Institute of COMAC and Zhangjiang Medicine Valley Public Service Platform.
+It also has nearly 20 universities and research institutes, such as Shanghai University of Science and Technology, Shanghai Advanced Research Institute of Chinese Academy of Sciences, Shanghai University of Traditional Chinese Medicine, Fudan University Zhangjiang Campus, providing research results, technical support, and talent for the development of enterprises in the park.

-The overall environment continues to optimize.
-The public transport infrastructure such as the metro, buses, and trams continues to improve.
-The park has built such business areas as Legend Square, Changtai Plaza, and Huizhi Life Center and renovated the 40,000-square-meter Nobel Lake Park and built the Zhangjiang Sports Leisure Center.
-Intensified efforts has been made in the construction of talent apartments and a "two 1000s" policy has been introduced, namely, the monthly living cost per person is 1,000 yuan and the monthly rent for offices is 1,000 yuan.
-The park strives to create a comprehensive environment for development with convenient living facilities, a beautiful environment, good services and a comfortable life.
+The overall environment continues to improve.
+Public transport infrastructure such as the metro, buses, and trams continues to improve.
+The city has built such business areas as Legend Square, Changtai Plaza, and Huizhi Life Center, renovated the 40,000-square-meter Nobel Lake Park, and built the Zhangjiang Sports Leisure Center.
+The city strives to create a comprehensive environment for development with convenient living facilities, a beautiful environment, good services and a comfortable life.

 FTZ Bonded Area